Canadian-Wildlife-Federation/online-wcrp-template/README.md

 # ONLINE WCRP
-Tis repository is a template online WCRP repository with quarto project and files needed for a online WCRP
+This repository is a template online WCRP repository with quarto project and files needed for a online WCRP

 ## Anaconda Prompt
 One may want to use a virtual environment with python version 3.8-3.11 installed.